sixfeetup/scaf/{{cookiecutter.project_slug}}/Readme.md

 ## Initial Project Setup

-When creating a new project, you will need to compile the pinned versions:
+When creating a new project, you will need to compile the pinned versions (*before* running `make build-dev`):

     $ make compile